-- Not only a great placement, CMA certification also offers compensation very few global courses can offer.
-The average salary per year after you pass out doing CMA is around US $70,000.
+- Not only a great placement, but CMA certification also offers compensation very few global courses can offer.
+The average salary per year after you pass out doing CMA is around the US $70,000.
 All you need is a CMA certification and one to five years of experience in the field.

 Why pursue ACCA?

-- ACCA is available in 180 countries and thus it has an international recognition very few global courses can compete with.
+ACCA is available in 180 countries and thus it has an international recognition very few global courses can compete with.
 It has also more than 436,000 students who have already proved why you should pursue this course.

 - ACCA is of much shorter duration.
-If you want to get a global degree within short stint of 2 years, you can definitely choose ACCA.
+If you want to get a global degree within a short stint of 2 years, you can definitely choose ACCA.
 Moreover, the fees for this course are also a boon for students who want to pursue a global course within a limited budget.